The Secret Skills Government Employers Are Testing For

 Here’s an example of how to use these in your resume or during an interview: “I demonstrate dependability and reliability by having regular and punctual attendance.”
 “My professionalism is shown through maintaining a positive attitude.”

-The Government of the District of Columbia, as well as the federal government, are searching for these terms when reviewing applications and during interviews.
-So if you’re looking to land a DC government job, you will want to choose a handful of these and add them to your resume.
+As a result, the D.C. government, as well as the federal government, are searching for these terms when reviewing applications and during interviews.
+So if you’re looking to land a D.C. government job, you will want to choose a handful of these and add them to your resume.

 As you can see, having a good understanding of your employability skills is one of the best ways to communicate your value to employers.
 The best part is all of these skills– if you don’t already have them– are learnable.